K1610174/Multi-service-QA-SFIA2/README.md

 ## BRIEF
 ### Objective
-This project is the development of a multi-services application that uses a fron-end service that communicates with three other services creating an API that also interacts with a database to give the user a fortune.
+This project is the development of a multi-services application that uses a front-end service that communicates with three other services creating an API that also interacts with a database to give the user a fortune.

 ### Requirements
 - Kanban Board - JIRA